-Applying for college financial aid can feel like swimming in a bowl of acronym soup while reading a Dr. Seuss story.
-The Free Application for Federal Student Aid Link opens a new window has a vocabulary all its own—but fear not.
+The Free Application for Federal Student Aid has a vocabulary all its own—but fear not.
 We tapped Fred Amrein, founder of EFCplus.com and author of Financial Aid and Beyond: Secrets to College Affordability to crack the code for us.

 This cheat sheet helps FAFSA terms make sense so you can fill out the form with confidence and get the money you need.

-1. FSA ID: A unique username and password so you and your parents can log into federal student aid sites, track your loans and electronically sign the FAFSA form and promissory notes.
-If you’re applying to college as a dependent, both you and the ’rents will have separate FSA IDs.
+A unique username and password so you and your parents can log into federal student aid sites, track your loans and electronically sign the FAFSA form and promissory notes.
+If you’re applying to college as a dependent, both you and your parents will have separate FSA IDs.

-2. Prior, Prior: It used to be that the FAFSA file date was January 1.
-But as of 2016, the filing date has been moved up and you can submit as early as October 1.
-So, this repetitive term was introduced to make it clear that students filling out FAFSA will share details on the year prior (in other words, info for 2015 when filling out forms in October 2016).
+It used to be that the FAFSA file date was January 1.
+But in 2016, the filing date was moved up and you can submit as early as October 1.
+So, this repetitive term was introduced to make it clear that students filling out FAFSA will report tax information from a prior-prior tax year (PPY) allowing tax information from two years ago.

-3. Cost of Attendance: Tuition is only a chunk of what school actually costs, and luckily you can get aid and loans to cover the whole enchilada.
-Cost of attendance includes tuition and fees, room and board, books, meal plan, travel and other living expenses.
+Tuition is only a chunk of what school actually costs.
+Cost of attendance includes tuition and fees, room and board, books, a meal plan, travel and other living expenses.

-5. Grant: A type of student aid that doesn’t need to be paid back (#hollah!).
+A type of student aid that doesn’t need to be paid back (yay!).
 Grants are often need-based, while scholarships are typically merit-based.
-To apply for government grants, students must first file a FAFSA.
+To apply for federal grants, students must first file a FAFSA.

-7. Subsidized Stafford Loan: Federal loans for which interest doesn’t start accruing until shortly after graduation, at which time you begin the repayment process.
-(Unsubsidized Stafford loans start accruing interest the day you take out the loan—ouch.)
+Direct subsidized loans are federal student loans for which interest doesn’t start accruing until shortly after graduation, at which time you begin the repayment process.
+(Direct unsubsidized loans start accruing interest the day you take out the loan—ouch.)